China preens in U.N. spotlight over Mideast as U.S. isolated

 It has repeatedly attempted to act as a peace broker in Middle East conflicts but to limited effect, as it does not have the influence in the region of the other permanent U.N.
 Security Council members - the United States, France, Britain and Russia.

-France on Tuesday said it would draft a Security Council resolution aimed at helping end the Middle East hostilities.

-However, U.S. Ambassador to the United Nations, Linda Thomas-Greenfield, stood firm, telling her U.N. counterparts on Tuesday that a "public pronouncement right now" by the U.N.
-Security Council would not help calm the crisis.

-(Reporting by Michelle Nichols, additional reporting by Ben Blanchard; Editing by Mary Milliken, Alexandra Hudson)
+(Reporting by Michelle Nichols, additional reporting by Ben Blanchard; Editing by Mary Milliken, Alexandra Hudson and Grant McCool)

 ((michelle.nichols@tr.com; Twitter: @michellenichols))